Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Indiana vs Miami Insights & Trends

-- Indiana has a 4-6 record against the spread while going 6-4 overall in its past 10 games.
+- Indiana has a 4-6 record against the spread while finishing 6-4 overall in its last 10 contests.

-- Miami has a 5-4 record against the spread while going 8-2 overall in its past 10 contests.
+- In their past 10 games, the Hoosiers have gone over the total five times.

-- The Hurricanes have hit the over in four of their last 10 games.
+- Miami has a 5-4 record against the spread while finishing 8-2 overall over its last 10 contests.

-- The Hoosiers record 74.9 points per game, just 3.3 more points than the 71.6 the Hurricanes allow.
+- The 74.9 points per game the Hoosiers score are just 3.3 more points than the Hurricanes allow (71.6).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.